muhammadasifm/Absenteeism_project/README.md

 I tried three different models and evaluated them using Mean Absolute Error.
 I chose MAE because it is relatively easy to interpret and outliers aren’t particularly bad in for this type of model.

-I tried three different models:
+I tried linear reggression model models:
-*	* Linear Regression** – Baseline for the model
+*	**Linear Regression** – Baseline for the model
-*	**Lasso Regression** – Because of the sparse data from the many categorical variables, I thought a normalized regression like lasso would be effective.
-*	**Random Forest** – Again, with the sparsity associated with the data, I thought that this would be a good fit.

 ## Model performance
 The Random Forest model far outperformed the other approaches on the test and validation sets.
 *	**Linear Regression**: MAE = 18.86
+## Data vizualisation
+visulaize the data using tableau
+* Analyze
+* visualize
+* interpret